sajanep/saga-pattern-demo/README.md

 Demonstrates micro service orchestration using saga pattern via MassTransit.
 Leverages Kafka as message broker.
 Participating services uses cap library(https://cap.dotnetcore.xyz/) to connect with Kafka and orchestration service uses MassTransit Kafka Rider(https://masstransit.io/documentation/transports/kafka).

 ## Overview
-There are 4 services paricipating in this solution.
+There are 4 services participating in this solution.

 #### 1) Order Service
 Initiate the order and triggers the flow by sending CreateOrder message.